Skeeter Webb: Detroit Tigers

 Traded to the Detroit Tigers at the end of the 1944 season, Webb was the Tigers' starting shortstop in their 1945 World Series championship season.
 Skeeter played 104 games at shortstop for the 1945 Tigers, but proved to be a liability at bat.
 His batting average dropped to .199 in 1945, as Webb got only 81 hits in 407 at bats.

 Despite his weak hitting performance in the regular season, Webb played all seven games of the 1945 World Series as the Tigers' shortstop.
 He hit .185 in the World Series, going 5-for-27, though he did score five runs.
 In game 7, Webb had his best performance, scoring two runs and fielding the final out of the series.
-After the Series, one sports writer singled out Web for the following praise: "During the regular season, Webb was not a standout performer with the Tigers.
+After the Series, one sports writer singled out Webb for the following praise: "During the regular season, Webb was not a standout performer with the Tigers.
 He was a fair fielder but a weak hitter.
 No one who has followed the Tigers closely this year would have been surprised if Webb had buckled under the strain of World Series competition.
 However, instead of buckling, Webb played better than any infielder on either club.
 He made a number of dazzling plays and not a single error.
 In addition, he hit the ball harder and with more effectiveness than he ever did during the American League campaign."

 In 1946 and 1947, Webb stayed with the Tigers as a backup second baseman.